 Once you have your rice, add to it your sauteed onions (just cook them over medium heat in a drizzle of olive oil until they soften).
 Also add the minced cilantro and stir this all together.

 At this point, the burgers have a great texture and some good backbone flavors going on, but I thought they needed a hit of a good spice.

 Enter garam masala!
-This was the perfect spice for these burgers.
+This was the perfect spice for these Brown Rice Burgers.
 These days you should be able to find this spice mixture in most supermarkets.

 If you’ve never used garam masala before, it’s a pretty popular spice mixture for Indian food.
 It normally has a pretty large list of ingredients in it, but almost always has some cumin, cardamon, cloves, and various peppers.
 It’s good stuff.

 Now our burgers should be pretty tasty, but there’s no way you’ll get this rice mixture to stick together as is.
 So crack in an egg and mix in some oat flour.